 Walk & Bike to School Day 2014

-What is Walk and Bike to School Day?
+Walk and Bike to School Day is October 8, 2014

 Walk and Bike to School Day is an international celebration that encourages students to walk or bike to school while teaching them about the health and environmental benefits of walking and biking.
 Walk and Bike to School Day also helps to raise community awareness about the importance of pedestrian and bicycle safety education, safe routes to schools, well-maintained walkways, and traffic calming in our neighborhoods and around our schools.